 The rise of TeleHealth

-At the enterprise level, it is estimated that a telehealth program can increase the chances of an organization to attain success by 30%.
+At the enterprise level, it is estimated that a telehealth program can increase the chances of an organization attaining success by 30%.
 Remote patient monitoring has also proven exceptional results.
 By lowering the number of patient visits to the hospital, operations can be better streamlined.
 Furthermore, studies have shown that virtual healthcare instills a greater sense of satisfaction and emotional wellbeing.
 Telemedicine company Teladoc points out the benefits of TeleHealth via a service that gives members access to certified doctors 24/7 via its integrated platform.
 32% of Teladoc patients have shown massive drops in anxiety symptoms by 31% and stress symptoms by 20%.

 The future of telemedicine may depend greatly on the power of RPM (remote patient monitoring).
 The challenge is that patients fear that virtual communication is not as personal as face-to-face communication.
-In light of this fact, the goal is RPM is not solely to save organizations time and money.
+In light of this fact, the goal is RPM (Remote Patient Monitoring) is not solely to save organizations time and money.
 Its purpose is to provide a diagnosis that is as close to an in-person meeting with a physician as possible.
 This is where the human factor enters the scene.
 Although RPM does involve virtual care, in some circumstances phone and video calls are greatly needed to retain patient engagement and offer them peace of mind.

 As technology moves forward and regulations are revamped, there’s no doubt that telemedicine will lead the way to the development of more efficient applications of robotics and artificial intelligence, along with remote diagnostic equipment and user-friendly sensors.
 Proactive patient engagement via telemedicine and telehealth may enable the health system to manage processes a lot easier.
-The key to making it all happen is all about building a strong, sustainable infrastructure in hospitals and health facilities.
+The key to making it all happen is all about build a strong, sustainable infrastructure in hospitals and health facilities.